syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 Else

-‘If group value is empty, you can set whether the unmerged merge group field can be clear or not.
+‘If group value is empty, you can set whether the unmerged merge group field can be clear or not

 args.ClearGroup = True